DeClercqJan/pokemon/README.md

 - created half working function (yet good concept) that easily searches json for property and sets this as property of pokemon instance.
 Functional for images, not much more
 - also have universal getters function that returns any property of class instance that is called.
 There are not any properties that need to be hidden atm
 - concated array of previous pokemons searched with new pokemons in order to be able to search it to display it when for instance you are browsing page 2 but still want to be able to see a favourited pokemon on page 1
 - controller checks URL paramters and sets dummy paramters if not used.
-If/else checks structure triggers relevant database calls
+If/else checks structure triggers relevant database calls.
+(In previous version, SESSION was used for this)
 - displaying of actual pokemon is done by populating functions that in turn contains components such as pagination that re-use or append these paramters
 - basic bootstrap styling
 - Heroku deployment